-1. To calculate statistics for a session, click the Calculate Statistics button in the tool bar and select Calculate statistics for the whole session.

-A message confirms that the program is processing session data and then the Statistics window opens.

-2. Click Close to close the window.
+- To calculate statistics for a session, click the Calculate Statistics button in the tool bar.
+A message confirms that the program is processing session data and then the Statistics window opens. - 2.
+Click Close to close the window.

 Viewing individual trials